Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 In practice, most vacationers are going to get some kind of package deal and this is especially true in Europe.
 It’s not that hard to find a deal with a week of skiing, rentals, lodging, and breakfast for under $1,000 per person double.
 For a few hundred more you can get full board.
 That’s getting increasingly tough to find in the USA.

-We rented an entire ski chalet for my group that slept 19 of us and it was around $500 per night for four nights before meals, so under $2,000 for four, including rides to and from the lifts and a pickup at the bus station in Bansko.
+When I organized a ski tour in Bulgaria, we rented an entire ski chalet for my group that slept 19 of us and it was around $500 per night for four nights before meals, so under $2,000 for four nights, including rides to and from the lifts and a pickup at the bus station in Bansko.

 You can spend that for a routine hotel room in some pricey U.S. ski towns, one that fits two people.
 When we got hotel rooms in Borovets, it was even less per night for all of us added together, including breakfast and dinner.